adzai/chatbot/doc/intro.md

 slight variations, but have the same meaning.
 With fuzzy matching the chatbot could capture such words as valid keywords.
 To achieve fuzzy string matching, the
-[levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is used, which allows to calculate the number of edits word 1 is away from word 2.
+[Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is used, which allows to calculate the number of edits word 1 is away from word 2.

 ---